invpe/GridShell/Sources/Integrations/NoiseBlaster/README.md

 - Sensor Analog to ESP SVP
 - Sensor VOLTAGE to ESP VCC

-5. Download the sketch and provide necessary details like your GUID, Wifi details
+5. Download the sketch with the GridShell lib and provide necessary details like your GUID, Wifi details
-6. Connect ESP32 and upload the sketch
+7. Connect ESP32 and upload the sketch
-7. From now on, your Noiseblaster :
+8. From now on, your Noiseblaster :

 - Is part of the GridShell network
 - Measures noise levels